 Students wishing to specialise in print can select JOUR2002 Magazine Production at Level 5 and then JOUR3008 Advanced Print Production at Level 6, which also incorporates sub-editing.
-Feature writing skills can be developed over the three years through JOUR1005 Feature Writing,

-JOUR2009 Intermediate Feature Writing and JOUR3007 Advanced Journalism Skills.
+Feature writing skills can be developed over the three years for Single Honours students through JOUR1005 Feature Writing, JOUR2009 Intermediate Feature Writing and JOUR3007 Advanced Journalism Skills.
+Joint Honours students have the opportunity to develop these skills over the second and third years with JOUR2009 Intermediate Feature Writing and JOUR3007 Advanced Journalism Skills.
 News writing skills, preparing students for work on a range of traditional print and online platforms are embedded in many modules including at level 4 the mandatory modules, Introduction to Journalism JOUR1000 and JOUR1010 Introduction to Law and Ethics.
-It is also integral with the mandatory 30-credit level 5 Law, Ethics and Society module JOUR2000 and with the politics modules JOUR2006 at level 5 and JOUR3004 at level 6, although students are also able to produce work in different formats.
-The level 6 module JOUR3007 also enables a focus on news writing and the latest online practices, including specialisms like data journalism.
+It is also integral with the mandatory 30-credit level 5 Law, Ethics and Society module JOUR2000 and with the politics modules JOUR2006 at level 5 and JOUR3007 also enables a focus on news writing and the latest online practices, including specialisms like data journalism and the use of 3D Virtual Reality and Drones in journalism.